ljj430/tracking-static-warnings_tool_demo/README.md

 # Tracking static warnings

 ## General Information
 To run the tracking approach, you need to hava Java installed and Python 3 or later.

+This tracking tool supports:
+* Spotbugs
+* PMD
 ## Build a jar
     ./mvn clean install